 Vanessa and Kim Pham, the sisters and co-founders behind Omsom, grew up at their family’s kitchen counter, watching their mom cook Viet dinners from scratch every night.
 “Like so many Asian moms, this was her love language to her children.”
 They started Omsom to bring proud, loud Asian flavors to your fingertips any day of the week, sitting in your pantry right between the tomato sauce and olive oil.
 The sampler includes starters to get Japanese Yuzu Misoyaki, Korean Spicy Bulgogi, and Chinese Mala Salad on your dinner table in under 30 minutes!
 The most amazing gift for the friend who loves flavor and needs as much help budgeting time as they can.

 If you don’t already follow Hawa, please do yourself a favor and change that, stat.
 The video personality and CEO of Basbaas released her first cookbook with Julia Turshen this fall and it is a must-have for any chef expanding their kitchen repertoire.
 The book shares recipes and stories from bibis, or grandmothers, hailing from eight African countries, including Hassan’s native Somalia.
 What I love so much about the book is its beautiful documentation of intergenerational cooking.
-The recipes are so delicious, and pairing the book with a jar of chutney is the ultimate foodie gift.

 If you’ve never been to the Seed and Mill counter at Chelsea Market, now is the perfect time to order some of their tahini straight to your door.
 The three founders, Lisa, Rachel, and Monica, grew up in three different countries: Israel, Australia, and the USA.
 Their paths crossed in NYC, and determined to show Americans how versatile and delicious tahini and halva could be, they became the first store in the US dedicated to sesame products, connecting customers over nostalgic tastes and introducing new audiences to traditional foods, rooted in centuries of culture and history.
 Their sesame seed-based desserts and spreads are the most delicious addition to any kitchen.
 For the friend who loves quality ingredients, having great tahini to use in a wide array of recipes is such a special gift.
 (A pack of halva is also a great alternative to a box of cookies!)